Spillover Effects in the Presence of Unobserved Networks

 Based on this decomposition, we offer several implications of the theorem.
-First, when treatment assignment to $\cU$ has no effect (i.e., $\cU$ is irrelevant), $Y_i (d, \ag, u) - Y_i(d, \ag, u^\prime) \ = \ Y_i (d, \abg, u) - Y_i(d, \abg, u^\prime) \ = \ 0$ for any $i$.
+First, when treatment assignment to $\cU$ has no effect (i.e., $\cU$ is irrelevant), $Y_i (d, \ag, u) - Y_i(d, \ag, u^\prime) \ = \ 0$ for any $i$.
 In this simple case, the bias is zero; this formula includes the assumption of no omitted network as a special case.
-When the unobserved face-to-face network is irrelevant, there is no bias for the Twitter-specific spillover effect.

 Second, the dependence between the fraction of treated neighbors in $\cG$ and the fraction of treated neighbors in $\cU$ determines the size and sign of the bias.
 In theory, when $G_i$ and $U_i$ are independent given $T_i$, the bias is zero.
 However, $G_i$ and $U_i$ are in general dependent given $T_i$.
-Two points about this dependence is worth noting.
+Two points about this dependence are worth noting.
 First, some randomization of treatment assignment, such as a Bernoulli design, can make $T_i$ independent of $(G_i, U_i)$, but $G_i$ and $U_i$ are dependent given $T_i$ even after any randomization of treatment assignment because some neighbors in $\cG$ are also neighbors in the other network $\cU$; networks $\cG$ and $\cU$ overlap each other.
-Formally, $G_i$ and $U_i$ are dependent because both are functions of the treatment assignment to common neighbors $(\overline{\cG}_{i} \circ \overline{\cU}_{i})$.
+Formally, $G_i$ and $U_i$ are dependent because both are functions of the treatment assignment to common neighbors.
 Second, based on the same logic, $G_i$ and $U_i$ are not independent given $T_i$ even when two networks $\cG$ and $\cU$ are independently generated because the two networks can still overlap each other.

-In our motivating application, the Twitter network and the unobserved face-to-face network are likely to overlap each other.
-For some users, their Twitter friends are also close friends with whom they have offline interactions, and vice versa.
-As long as the spillover effects in the face-to-face network are non-zero, an estimator ignoring this unobserved offline network (equation~\eqref{eq:biasANSE}) would be biased for the Twitter-specific spillover effect.
+For example, the Facebook network and an unobserved face-to-face network are likely to overlap each other.
+For some users, their Facebook friends are also close friends to whom they have offline interactions and vice versa.
+As long as the spillover effects in the face-to-face network are non-zero, an estimator ignoring this unobserved offline network (equation~\eqref{eq:biasANSE}) would be biased for the Facebook-specific spillover effect.